What is an Aktiengesellschaft (AG)? Everything you need to know about the stock company in Germany

 How are AG shares transferred?

 If shares are transferred from one holder to another, no special form is required.
 However, the type of shares must be taken into account.
 A non-securitised share, for example, can be transferred by assignment.
-In the case of “restricted” registered shares, however, the general assembly of the AG must give its approval.
+In the case of “restricted” registered shares, however, approval must be given at the Hauptversammlung (annual general meeting).

 When does an AG have to go through an IPO?